- Leonardo DiCaprio

 Inception location: Ariadne creates the footbridge: Avenue du President Kennedy, Paris

-The bridge has been featured on screen before in New Wave movies Zazie Dans Le Metro and l’Ascenseur Pour l’Echafaud, but most famously in Last Tango In Paris (the film’s apartment building stands at the foot of the bridge).
+The bridge has been featured on screen before in New Wave movies Zazie Dans Le Metro and the recently re-released l’Ascenseur Pour l’Echafaud, but most famously in Last Tango In Paris (the film’s apartment building stands at the foot of the bridge).

 Inception location: Ariadne is warned about basing creations on real places: Pont de Bir-Hakeim, Paris